 You’re (Mostly) Not Paying FICA Tax

 FICA (Social Security and Medicare) taxes seem like an unavoidable burden for employees and self-employed people.
-But even if you’re an employee of your university/graduate school (i.e., you receive a W-2 at tax time), you’re most likely not paying FICA tax because you have a student exemption.
+But even if you’re an employee of your university (i.e., you receive a W-2 at tax time), you’re most likely not paying FICA tax because you have a student exemption.
 This exemption depends on both the primary function of the organization that employs you (i.e., educational) and your primary relationship with the organization (i.e., as a student rather than an employee).

 The student exemption is almost universal for graduate students, but I have come across two exceptions that depend heavily on the exact wording of the exemption: